Skip to main content

 • members or former members of the reserve armed forces (this includes the Territorial Army) who are suffering from a serious injury, illness, or disability which is wholly or partly attributable to their service

-Guidance also states that MHCLG expect local authorities to consider the 'wider needs of the armed forces community' when applying residence requirements and to be sympathetic to changing family circumstances: recognising, for instance, the difficulties for partners of Service personnel in moving bases.[18]
+Government guidance states local authorities should consider the 'wider needs of the armed forces community' when applying residence requirements and to be sympathetic to changing family circumstances: recognising, for instance, the difficulties for partners of Service personnel in moving bases.[16]

-Find out more about housing options for veterans.
+Find out more about social housing allocations for veterans.

 Social tenants: 'Right to Move' for work